 Smithereen Pest Management Services prides itself on being Green Shield Certified, meaning that we employ an organic pest-control approach that minimizes risks to you and the environment.
 For most routine treatments, you shouldn’t need to leave your home at all.

 Some approaches, though, require that you stay away from a particular room for an extended period.
-For instance, allow about 30 minutes to pass so that any sprays can dry.
-Avoid entering a heat or chemically treated room where bedbugs were eliminated for about four hours after the treatment’s completion.
+For example, allow roughly a half hour to pass after treatment.
+This should be ample time for any sprays to dry.
+Do not enter a room that was heat or chemically treated for bedbugs until four hours after the treatment has been completed.
 And stay away from tick-treated areas for about three hours.

 Only conduct light cleaning for the first three to five days after a treatment both for your own health and to prevent bugs from returning.
 You can clean more deeply after about a week to 10 days.

 A number of factors can delay or postpone pest control treatments, either in having them conducted in a timely manner or in an effective treatment, such as the following: